corefan/xenko-docs/manual/game-studio/manage-assets.md

 ## Include assets in the build

-By default, Game Studio doesn't include every asset when you build the game.
-This is because you might not need every asset at runtime (eg if the asset is incomplete).
+By default, Xenko doesn't include every asset when you build the game.
+This is because you might not need every asset at runtime — for example, if the asset is incomplete.

-Game Studio only includes assets which:
+Xenko only includes assets which:

 * you've specifically marked for inclusion (**root assets**), or
 * are **referenced** by a root asset

-Game Studio indicates whether an asset is included in the top-left of the asset thumbnail.
+Game Studio indicates whether an asset is included with a colored icon in the top-left of the asset thumbnail.

 Color | Status
 ------|--------